-- Early intervention services to infants/toddlers with special needs birth to three years of age and their families. - Unique positioning in the County to leverage existing formal relationships with Local Educational Agency (LEA) and public/private partnerships across San Diego County - Professional development and coordination to support quality early education programs for children birth to five, in alignment with California Department of Education Early Learning tools, assessments and recommended practices for birth through 5-year-olds in all types of early learning settings. - Leadership in developing cross-sector and cross-agency systems to support preschool experiences for birth through 5-year-olds that are developmentally appropriate and designed to promote school readiness for all children. - Operates the Local Child Care and Development Planning Council, funded by the California Department of Education, under a subcontract from the County of San Diego.
+- Early intervention services to infants/toddlers with special needs birth to three years of age and their families. - Unique positioning in the County to leverage existing formal relationships with Local Educational Agency (LEA) and public/private partnerships across San Diego County - Professional development and coordination to support quality early education programs for children birth to five, in alignment with California Department of Education Early Learning tools, assessments and recommended practices for children ages birth through 5-years in all types of early learning settings. - Leadership in developing cross-sector and cross-agency systems to support early learning experiences for children ages birth through 5-years that are developmentally appropriate and designed to promote school readiness for all children. - Operates the Local Child Care and Development Planning Council, funded by the California Department of Education, under a subcontract from the County of San Diego.